raphaelquast/EOmaps/docs/api.rst

 - | To activate the widget, press ``w`` on the keyboard while the mouse is hoovering the figure.
   | (Once the widget is initialized, pressing ``w`` will show/hide the widget.)
+- | The widget is intended to be self-explanatory.
+  | To get information on how the individual controls work, simply click on the ``?`` symbol in the top left corner of the widget.

 |